heimrichhannot/contao-encore-bundle/README.md

 ## Features
 - use symfony encore ([symfony/webpack-encore](https://github.com/symfony/webpack-encore) and [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)) to enhance your contao assets workflow
-- conditionally load your assets only if necessary (entrypoints can be activated in the backend in layout and page setting or added via service from your bundle code (e.g. in a frontend module))
+- conditionally load your assets only if necessary (entrypoints can be activated in the backend in layout and page setting or added from your bundle code (e.g. in a frontend module))
 - prepare your bundles to add encore entries when install them and strip assets from the contao global asset arrays